Bring Some Gin For This Housatonic

 My first art museum!
 Finally!
-After only 50 other museum visits!
-It’s not that I’ve been purposely avoiding them… I did try to go to at least one other art museum previously that turned out to be closed.
+After only 50 other Connecticut museum visits!
+It’s not that I’ve been purposely avoiding them… I did try to go to at least one other art museum previously that turned out to be closed upon arrival.
 Although, admittedly, I’ve often privately wondered how in the world I’d write about an art museum.
 This is because a) I’m not an actual “writer”, b) My limited art knowledge will certainly hinder me, c) my desire to gain much more knowledge of art is also limited, and d) I’d guess most art museums disallow photography.
-That said, I have to give it up for the Housatonic Museum of Art – they made my first foray into art museum blogging pretty easy.
+That said, I have to give it up for the Housatonic Museum of Art – they made my first foray into art museum writing pretty easy.

 Granted, none of us had even heard of Housatonic Community College before, let alone it’s little art museum.
-The place seemed rather deserted, but the door was open and we were immediately faced with… with… with art.
-The building that the main gallery is in is really a very nice building.
-Bright, open, clean – and the Bert Chernow Gallery was equally accessible.
+The place seemed rather deserted, but the door was open and we were immediately faced with… with art.
+The building that the main gallery is in is a very nice building.
+Bright, open, clean – and the Bert Chernow Gallery was equally welcoming.
 Hey, this place was pretty darn cool!

-Of course, there’s certainly something to be said for “Faceless objectified cliched woman ripping the heart out of the poor, innocent bloody crying guy” run-of-the-mill stuff:
+Of course, there’s certainly something to be said for “Faceless objectified clichéd woman ripping the heart out of the poor, innocent bloody crying guy” run-of-the-mill stuff:

 I guess now would be a good time to say that I cannot paint or draw and all this stuff is better than I could ever do.
 Yes… even “80’s Rocker sketch that I saw a million times on the back of notebooks in 5th grade” drawings:

 To be fair, I thought this sculpture of Wendy’s straws lit from below was the coolest thing at the whole museum: